Last Updated on

 - Best Investing Books – Boost Your Money and Awesome Brain

-- Category 1 – Best investing books that you should read right now!
+- Group 1 – Best investing books that you should read right now!

-- Category 2 – Best investing books that will actually help you invest better.
+- Group 2 – Best investing books that will actually help you invest better.

-- Category 3 – Best investing books that give you a great overview of all things investing
+- Group 3 – Best investing books that give you an excellent overview of all things investing

-- Category 4 – Best investing books that seem like they would help you but really don’t, but that you are glad you read nonetheless
+- Group 4 – Best investing books that seem like they would help you but really don’t, but that you are glad you read nonetheless

 - What are you reading?

 So I divide the books into four categories according to their usefulness.
-Category 1 is the most useful.
-The usefulness of the books decreases as you move down the categories.
-The 4th category still holds some very interesting books, however!
+Group 1 is the most useful.
+The value of the books decreases as you move down the groups.
+The 4th group still holds some exciting books, however!
 I haven’t put any books on here that I don’t personally have found useful.

 I could have.
 I could have put Michael Covel’s Trend Following (one of my pet peeves) or the Market Wizards series – these are just financial porn books but are not at all helpful in actual investing.

-If you want a list of really good financial porn books, let me know in the comments – I got recommendations on these by the truckload!
+If you want a list of excellent financial porn books, let me know in the comments – I got recommendations on these by the truckload!
 Tchu-Tchu.

-The best-investing books are divided into the following 4 categories:
+The best-investing books are divided into the following four groups:

 - Best investing books that give you intelligent insight into investing.
 They may also provide well thought out evergreen general investing advice.

-- Best investing books that seem like they would help you but really don’t, but that you are glad you read nonetheless.
-When you look up “best books on investing” this category is by far the largest.
+- Best investing books that seem like they would help you but don’t, but that you are glad you read nonetheless.
+When you look up “best books on investing,” this category is by far the largest.
 These are theoretical books.
 These are books that tout one strategy over another (often outdated or outcompeted).
-These are also the books without any strategy at all in them.
+These are also the books without any plan at all in them.
 They can also be vanity projects disguised as an actual book.

 Ok, let’s get on with it.